Sport in the United Arab Emirates: Cycling

 There are places to cycle in Dubai, including Nad Al Sheba Cycle Path, Al Qudra Cycle Path and Jumeirah Open Beach Track.
 There is a 30 km cycling lane in Dubai's desert.
-Since 1 October 2019 cyclist risk to get their cycle confiscated if they ride outside of some cycle lanes in the city.
+Since 1 October 2019, cyclists risk getting their cycle confiscated if they ride outside of some cycle lanes in the city.
 Not wearing protective gear can also lead to confiscation of a cycle.

 Endurance riding

 Mohammed Bin Rashid Al Maktoum is an endurance rider.
 The Dubai Endurance City has practiced the sport and there are endurance yards.